 Grab your binoculars and discover Geltsdale.
 Hidden away in the north west corner of the North Pennines it’s a remote and rugged nature reserve with everything from upland birds such as black grouse to birds of prey like the hen harrier.

-Then there’s Jesmond Dene – it may be nestled in the heart of the city of Newcastle but there’s waterfalls, woodlands and crags to explore and you might spot some Kingfishers too.
+Then there’s Jesmond Dene – it may be nestled in the heart of the city of Newcastle, but there’s waterfalls, woodlands and crags to explore and you might spot a kingfisher too.
 If not, there’s always the free-entry petting zoo!
-The park was given to the people of Newcastle by Lord Armstrong an eminent scientist, inventor and philanthropist.
+The park was given to the people of Newcastle by Lord Armstrong, an eminent scientist, inventor and philanthropist.

-The North East is home to sand bars, big waves and barrelling reefs.
+The North East is home to sand bars and big waves.
 From the Gare in Middlesbrough to the famous Black Midden rocks in Tynemouth, there are a number of great opportunities to surf up and down our coastline.
 Over the past few years, surfing in Tynemouth in particular has been booming with what was once a relatively small surfing community, now one of the busiest surf scenes in the country.

 There are 6 Blue Flag beaches on the North East’s stunning coastline

 If you’ve got a head for heights and hill walking is your thing then you’ll be spoilt for choice in our region.
 From Scafell Pike in The Lake District, the Simonside Hills in Northumberland with its distinctive ridge and craggy profile (watch out for the wild goats!) to The North Pennines, there’s plenty for the adventurous.
 We guarantee the views will be breathtaking and you’ll get up close and personal with nature.
 You’ll certainly have a thirst by the time you make it down - just in time to find a warm and cosy country pub!
 But you don't have to go to the hills to get close to nature - these stunners were pictured less than one mile from the Freeman Hospital in Newcastle!